evanwills/regex_test_react/README_API.md

 ]
 ```

-* "`regexes`" containing a JSON array cotaining (RegexPair) objects with the following structure
+* "`regexes`" containing a JSON array containing (RegexPair) objects with the following structure
 ``` JSON
 [
   {